 (Full financial statements for 2020-21 and previous years are available below.)

-During 2020/21 the College invested £0.82m in renewing classroom-based equipment and in refurbishing and improving its facilities in order to ensure that these continue to provide and improve the environment needed to support its education provision (2019/20 £0.82m).
-The college also received donations of £93k from the Radbrook Foundation.
+During 2021/22 the College invested £1.8m in renewing classroom-based equipment and in refurbishing and improving its facilities to ensure that these continue to provide and improve the environment needed to support its education provision (2020/21 £0.1.5m).
+The college also received donations of £182k from the Radbrook Foundation.
 These donations are used to expand specialist construction facilities, to support students who would otherwise be unable to participate fully in college extracurricular activities, to access the college, or to provide specialised equipment to improve the individual’s learning experience.

 In order to comply with sector guidance, Shrewsbury Colleges Group publishes its annual report and financial statements each year.